itdxer/neupy/site/docs/layers/debug.rst

     plots.layer_structure(connection, filepath='connection.pdf',
                           show=False)

-Function also works for the training algorithms with constructible architectures.
-Basically it automatically extracts architecture from the algorithm and visualizae it.
+The function also works for the training algorithms with constructible architectures.
+Basically, it automatically extracts architecture from the algorithm and visualizes it.

 .. code-block:: python